 Master of Environmental Engineering

 The Master of Environmental Engineering (MENE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree.
 Students who do not have an undergraduate degree in civil engineering, environmental engineering, or construction engineering and management may have to complete additional course work prior to being accepted into the program.
 Areas of concentration include air quality and air pollution prevention and control, groundwater hydrology, contamination and remediation, geoenvironmental engineering, environmental exposure and risk assessment, solid waste management, water and water treatment, and water resources.
 No thesis is required.
 The GRE admission requirement may be waived in some cases.
-Please visit the department web site for current admission requirements and curriculum information.

 (What will I learn?)